fhdsl/Developing_WDL_Workflows/docs/04-linear-chain.md

 ### Runtime and Output

 We specify a different Docker image that contains the GATK software, and the relevant computing needs.
-We also specify three different output files, two of which are specified in the command section, and the third is a bam index file that is automatically created by the command section.
+We also specify three different output files, two of which are specified in the command section, and the third is a BAM index file that is automatically created by the command section.

 Below is the task all together.
 It has a form very similar to our first task `BwaMem`.